j-euler/adaq-doc/docs/source/tutorial.rst

 .. image:: node_scaling.pdf

-In the upper plot, one sees number of corehours per number of ``Cores [Nodes]``.
+In the upper plot, one sees the number of corehours per number of ``Cores [Nodes]``.
 Here, the data matches the ideal scaling up to 5 nodes.
-Remember this number, once you close the figure, you will enter this value as seen in the code below.
+Remember this number: once you close the figure, you will enter this value as seen in the code below.
 There is a big dip for 6, and the higher nodes deviate from the ideal scaling.
 In the lower plot is the ``NBANDS`` tag per number of ``Cores [Nodes]``.
-Once the number of nodes are selected, the rounded NBANDS will be stored and used for all defect calulcation.
+Once the number of nodes is selected, the rounded NBANDS will be stored and used for all defect calculation.
-This in order to make sure that the NBANDS are equally distubted over the cores.
+This ensures that the number of bands are equally distributed over the cores.

 .. code-block:: console